dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

   - Property details (bedrooms, bathrooms, price)
   - Link to property details page
 - **Booking Details:**
-  - Requested date/time
+  - **Original Customer Time (IMPORTANT):** Display the time exactly as the customer mentioned it
+  - **Timezone Confirmation Notice:** Show a warning that the time needs to be confirmed with the customer
   - Status and status history
-  - Timezone
   - Notes from visitor
   - Audit log (who did what and when)
 - **Call Record (if booking came from phone call):**
   - **Call Recording:** Play button to listen to the call recording
-  - **Call Transcript:** Full transcript of the conversation
+  - **Call Transcript:** Full transcript of the conversation (expandable)
   - **Call ID:** Link to view full call details
   - Display prominently if `callRecord` is present in booking data
 - **Actions (based on status):**
   - **Pending:** Approve, Deny, Reschedule buttons
-  - **Approved:** Cancel, View Property, Contact Visitor
+  - **Approved:** Update, Delete, Cancel, View Property, Contact Visitor
   - **Rescheduled:** Show proposed slots, Approve Reschedule
   - **Denied/Cancelled:** View details only